Clare Crockett: Death and legacy

-On 16 April 2016, while she was playing the guitar and singing with her companions, the house where she was staying collapsed due to the 2016 Ecuador earthquake.
-Hours later she was found lifeless under the rubble.
-She died due to multiple injuries in Playa Prieta, a community of Riochico, Portoviejo, Ecuador.
+On 16 April 2016, while playing the guitar and singing with local young women aspiring to be nuns, the house where Crockett was staying collapsed during the 2016 Ecuador earthquake.
+She was discovered hours later under the rubble and had died from multiple injuries in Playa Prieta, a community of Riochico, Portoviejo, Ecuador.

-Her remains were flown from Ecuador two weeks after her death back to her home town of Derry and were buried in the new area of the City Cemetery on Lone Moor Road, at her funeral, she was described as an "inspirational example of womanhood".
+Her remains were repatriated two weeks later and buried in the new section of Derry City Cemetery on Lone Moor Road.
+At the funeral, she was described as an "inspirational example of womanhood".

-Her story has been covered in several formats, The movie All or Nothing documents her life.
-In 2020, a house-sized mural commemorating Sister Clare was unveiled near her home in Derry, and a sister in her religious order published a biography of her.
+Crockett's story has been recounted in several formats.
+The film All or Nothing documents her life.
+In 2020 a house‑sized mural commemorating her was unveiled near her home in Derry, and a sister from her religious order published a biography.

 Cause for beatification

 A number of healings and fertility miracles have reputedly been attributed to her by people who prayed for her intercession, and a 2020 article in The Irish Catholic referred to calls for her to be declared a saint.

 In January 2021 her order said that, while they had begun "to take steps in view of opening the cause" of her beatification, such a step would depend on the local ecclesial authorities in Ecuador, as set out in the Catholic Church's 2007 Sanctorum Mater document.
 In the same statement, the order described as "fake news" a claim that it would open a cause for beatification in 2021, noting that the beatification process does not begin until at least 5 years after a person's death.
 The order issued a further clarifying statement in September 2021, noting that while it "truly seems that Our Lord is permitting her to intercede and help people", simply visiting her grave a fixed number of times or asking her for help "is not magical".
 They said that a request for Sr. Clare's intercession depends on the request, one's faith, and on God's will.

 In May 2023, Sr. Kristen Gardner stated that she had been appointed postulator of the cause of beatification of Sr. Clare.
 She said that the opening of the cause was underway and had been moved to the diocese of Alcalá de Henares in Spain after permission was received from the bishop of Portoviejo, from Rome, and from her local bishop.
 She said this had been done to make the process easier, since their community is headquartered in Spain, and also because Sr. Clare had lived most of her religious life there.

 In 2024, the Catholic Church declared Sister Clare Crockett to be a Servant of God, in what a BBC News article described as the "first step towards being officially recognised as a saint".